4 Things To Do

 Labor isn't free.

-Doing it yourself will take a lot of your time, and the results simply will not be as good as an actual professional would do.
+Doing it yourself will take a lot of your time; the returns will never be as good as a professionally crafted website.

-If you're just starting out and on a very limited budget, doing it yourself is certainly an appealing option.
+If you're just starting out or on a very limited budget, doing it yourself is certainly an appealing option.

-The problem is, even if you go with a 100% FREE website through any popular option like SquareSpace, 1and1, or WordPress, nothing is ever really free when it comes to websites.
+The problem is that even if you go with a "100% FREE" site builder, nothing is ever really free when it comes to websites.
 Servers cost money, software costs money, sites cost money.
 Your time is valuable.
 Do you really want to spend it struggling to create anything less than stellar for your site's purpose and goals?

 Determine your budget and find out if it will be enough to fulfill your site's purpose and reach the goals you have set by following this final step: